 – Step 5: Empty the water tank

-If you have your own water tank your have to drain the remaining water there as well.
+If you have your own water tank you have to drain the remaining water there as well.
 Make sure that also the one located in the rubber diaphragm is empty (that is used to build up the water pressure).
 You could add antifreeze to the jet pump case.

 – Step 6: Toilets

 To prepare your toilets first flush them and make sure the reservoir is empty.
-Then you should add antifreeze in the toilet.
+Then you should add antifreeze to the toilet.
 If the temperature in your area does not get very low you can also use salt.

 – Step 7: Sinks

-Also add antifreeze in all your sinks and tub drains to make sure they will not freeze.
+Also, add antifreeze in all your sinks and tub drains to make sure they will not freeze.

 – Step 8: Fridge and Freezer

 When the temperature is below freezing your fridge and freezer will not work very well.
 It is good to just empty them before you leave.
 Turn them off, and then leave the doors open.

 Do not forget to drain and winterize your dishwasher and washing machine.
 They are also using water, and excess water in them may damage them.
 Make sure to drain the excess water from them, check the manual on how to do it.
 And leave the doors open when you are finished.